andyzhp234/QuickChat/documentations/System_Design_Document_v1.0.md

 ### High-Level Architecture

 The chat app is a web-based application that consists of two main components: the frontend component, which is built using React.js, and the backend component, which is built using Node.js and uses Express.js as the web framework.
 The frontend and backend components communicate with each other using websockets and APIs.
-The chat app also uses third-party services, including Redis for session management, PostgreSQL for the database, and webRTC for real-time communication and 1v1 video calling.
+The chat app also includes Redis for session management, PostgreSQL for the database, and webRTC for real-time communication and 1v1 video calling.

 ## System Components